Strategy, methodology, and practical guidance for patent owners, IP attorneys, and technology transfer professionals.

 An AI Hit Chart and a formal attorney opinion serve different purposes at different stages of enforcement.
 This article explains when a chart is enough, when you need expert analysis, and what each document can and cannot be used for.

 Markets change.
 Products launch.
 New companies enter your technology space.
 A company that was not infringing your patent eighteen months ago may be infringing it today.
-This is why ongoing monitoring is essential and how ClaimHit automates it.
+This is why re-running your search matters — and how ClaimHit lets you opt any search into monitoring on a schedule you set.

 What each column means, how to interpret Insufficient Documentation versus None, how to verify evidence sources, and what the overall Hit Verdict actually tells you.
 A practical reference for practitioners using ClaimHit in client work.